Mc-Zen/quill/quantum-circuit.typ

 /// Basic command for creating multi-qubit or controlled gates.
-For the latter,
-/// you usually want to go for something like @@ctrl, @@swap, or @@controlled.
+See also @@ctrl and @@swap.
 ///
 /// - content (content):
 /// - n (integer): Number of wires the multi-qubit gate spans.